theannielin/CVFinalProject/README.md

 src/imgpro input/0000000.jpg output/0000000.jpg -magic NUMBER_OF_IMAGES
 ## Step 1: Setup
 ### Iterate through images and call the correct functions on them
-DONE: READ COMMENTS IN imgpro.cpp (search for "magic" in the file).
 NOTE: Coded based on the name format of jpg files provided by professor (e.g. 0000000.jpg, 0000001.jpg, etc).
 ### Make tracking faster
 Something about using 4 threads?
+Might not be necessary...
 ## Step 2: Detect and store the "frame" boundary information
 Probably need a separate function for this that will be used in steps 3 and 4
 ## Step 3: Extract and store the frozen image from the first frame